kliuz/kliuz.github.io/README.md

+# kliuz.github.io
-My personal site, built with Bootstrap.
+This website showcases my personal projects, and is built using Bootstrap.